Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij.md

 * [Azure Toolkit for IntelliJ in the JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/8053-azure-toolkit-for-intellij)

 For more information about using Java with Azure, see the [Azure Java Developer Center](https://azure.microsoft.com/develop/java/) and the [Java Tools for Visual Studio Team Services](https://java.visualstudio.com/).

+> [!NOTE]
+>
+> The Azure Toolkit for IntelliJ is an open-source project whose source code is available under the [MIT license from the project's site](https://github.com/microsoft/azure-tools-for-java).
+>

 <!-- [!INCLUDE [azure-toolkit-for-intellij-additional-resources](../includes/azure-toolkit-for-intellij-additional-resources.md)] -->